Rebellion of Bardas Phokas the Younger: Basil turns the tide

 At this time, Basil II made a foreign policy decision which would change the course of eastern European history forever.
 In exchange for Kievan Rus' assistance in his civil war, and a guarantee to Christianize the Rus', Basil agreed to marry off his sister, Anna, to the prince of Rus', Vladimir the Great.
+According to the historian Alex M. Feldman, Byzantine and Rus' sources together imply that the agreement meant that Vladimir would conquer the Crimean city of Chersonesus on behalf of his new brother-in-law, Basil II, rather than to spite him.
 Early in 988, Vladimir's forces arrived in Byzantium with his own troops along with a contingent of 6,000 Varangians.
 The same year Basil crossed the Bosporus and took Delphinas' camp by surprise, defeating his troops and taking him into custody.
 He was swiftly executed, while Nikephorus was arrested, as Basil's forces continued to move onward.
 As this offensive continued, the Georgian loyalist Gregory Taronites landed in Trebizond.
 He soon began to ravage Phokas' rear with impunity, moving towards the Euphrates.
 Phokas sent his son, also named Nikephoros, to the kouropalates of Tao, David III, in order to procure new troops for the rebellion.
 He managed marshaled 2,000 Caucasian troops.

 Taronites was defeated by Nikephoros, but his armies soon disbanded and returned to their respective homelands as they heard of the defeat at Chrysopolis.
 In early 989, Phokas became more and more desperate, and intensified the Siege of Abydos.
 Basil, however, was speedily approaching his camp, and Phokas had no choice but to make preparations for battle.
 He died, suddenly, possibly of a seizure, on April 16, before the battle could begin.
 The rebellion quickly disintegrated without his leadership.
 On November 3, Leo Phokas, under pressure from his people, surrendered Antioch.
 Many of Phokas' former followers wished to continue the fight under Skleros, and so they released him from captivity, but he was by now in his late 60's, and was tired of the fight.
 By October, he negotiated a surrender with Basil, guaranteeing his amnesty.
 He retired to Didymoteichon, where he died on March 6, 991.